Recent Articles

 Pendants in a magnetic system

-Track-mounted pendants let you maintain a consistent system language while adding a decorative feature above a table or island.
-Compared to a classic single ceiling point, you gain significantly more freedom to adjust positioning later.
+Track-mounted pendants keep the same system language while adding a decorative feature above a table or island.
+Compared to a classic single ceiling point, you gain much more freedom to adjust positioning later.

 Multiline 22mm system specification – what to verify before purchase (model-dependent)